BestTimesToVisit.com Logo

 transport

 Golf carts are the most popular way to get around Ambergris Caye.
-Rent one for a day or two to explore at your own pace – it's much cheaper than taxis and lets you access areas taxis might miss.
-Just remember to drive carefully, as the roads can be a bit bumpy.
+Rent one for a day or two to explore at your own pace; it's much cheaper than taxis and lets you access more of the island.
+Just remember to drive on the right side of the road!

 safety